Particular/docs.particular.net/samples/aws/lambda/sqs/sample.md

 ## Running the sample

-INFO: It is not possible at this stage to use the AWS .NET Mock Lambda Test Tool to locally run the sample.
+INFO: It is not possible at this stage to use the AWS .NET Mock Lambda Test Tool to run the sample locally.

  Run the following command from the `AwsLambda.SQSTrigger` directory to deploy the Lambda project:

 `dotnet lambda deploy-serverless`

-The deployment will ask for a stack name and an S3 bucket name in order to deploy the serverless stack.
+The deployment will ask for a stack name and an S3 bucket name to deploy the serverless stack.

 After which, running the sample should launch a single console window: